menacit/kubernetes_security_course/authn_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Halfrain (CC BY-SA 2.0)" -->
-Beside a name and group memberships, the authentication can add arbitrary attributes to the "UserInfo" object.
+Beside a name and group memberships, the authenticator can add arbitrary attributes to the "UserInfo" object.

 Fingerprint/Serial of used certificate,